Prioritized Information Bottleneck Theoretic Framework with Distributed Online Learning for Edge Video Analytics: Methodology

-As for distributed execution of Alg. \ref{alg:DistUCBGate}, each camera agent independently updates its channel state and edge server load based on local observations (Line \ref{alg-line: state update}).
-This allows each agent to learn the optimal transmission strategy without centralized control.
-Moreover, each agent computes the UCB value for each edge server and selects the action that maximizes the UCB value (Lines \ref{alg-line: ucb}-\ref{alg-line: Execute action}).
-This decentralized decision-making process ensures scalability and adaptability in dynamic environments.
-To ensure consistency across agents, periodic communication rounds are initiated (Line \ref{alg-line: comm. start}).
-During these rounds, each agent shares its local reward estimates and action counts with a designated central edge server.
-This central server aggregates the information and updates the global estimates, which are then shared with all agents (Lines \ref{alg-line: comm. start}-\ref{alg-line: comm. end}).
-This step maintains synchronization across the distributed network without requiring continuous centralized control.
+{In Algorithm \ref{alg:DistUCBGate}, each camera agent independently updates its observed channel state and edge server load (Line \ref{alg-line: state update}).
+This enables decentralized learning of the optimal transmission strategy without centralized control.
+Specifically, in Lines \ref{alg-line: ucb}-\ref{alg-line: Execute action}, each agent computes the UCB value $\text{UCB}_{k,{s}}(t) = \hat{\mu}_{k,{s}}(t) + \alpha \sqrt{\frac{2 \ln t}{N_{k,{s}}(t)}}$ for each edge server \(s\), where \( \hat{\mu}_{k,{s}}(t) \) is the estimated reward and \( \alpha \) is used to adjust the balance between exploration and exploitation.
+By selecting the action with the highest UCB value, the agent optimally balances exploring the underutilized connections and exploiting the high-reward connections based on its local observations, guiding the system towards an optimal transmission strategy.
+Lines \ref{alg-line: update 1}-\ref{alg-line: update 3} handle updates to action counts, cumulative rewards, and reward estimates, refining the UCB values.
+Periodic communication rounds (Line \ref{alg-line: comm. start}) ensure consistency across agents by allowing each to share local reward estimates with a central server, which aggregates these data and updates global estimates for synchronization (Lines \ref{alg-line: comm. start}-\ref{alg-line: comm. end}).
+This process maintains synchronization across the distributed network while supporting scalability and adaptability.}